ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * `Unlike semver <https://semver.org/#spec-item-4>`_, we guarantee API/ABI compatibility within Dashing and Eloquent despite both distributions being under version ``1.0.0``.

   * Subsequently, packages should strive to reach a mature state and increase to version ``1.0.0`` so to match ``semver's`` specifications.

-These rules are *best-effort*.
-In unlikely, extreme cases, it may be necessary to break API within a major version/distribution.
-Whether an unplanned break increments the major or minor version will be assessed on a case-by-case basis.

 Public API declaration
 ~~~~~~~~~~~~~~~~~~~~~~